myrmlbst/golang-restful-api/docs/README.md

 # RESTful API in Golang
-API built while learning about API's and the Go Language; its function is to find out how many coins an authorized user has in a hypotherical account.
+API built while learning about API's and the Go Language; its function is to find out how many coins an authorized user has in a hypothetical account.

 ## Learning Outcomes:
 - Go Code Syntax